Spark Energy is now Ovo

 Does Spark Energy use smart meters?

 Would you like to have a Spark Energy smart meter installed?
 The energy supplier has already begun rolling out the second generation of smart meters (SMETS2).
-These SMETS2 meters are interoperable between suppliers, meaning they will continue to function properly even if you switch to a different energy supplier.
+These SMETS2 meters are interoperable between suppliers, meaning they will continue to function properly even when your supply is switched to SSE or a new one of your choosing.

 With a smart meter, prepayment customers can top up their meters online.
 Customers with their smart meter in credit mode no longer have to worry about submitting meter readings because the meter automatically sends this information to the supplier.